cryptoquick/grunt-multicore/readme.md

 ## Getting Started

-If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [gruntfile][Getting Started] as well as install and use grunt plugins.
+If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [gruntfile][Getting Started] as well as install and use Grunt plugins.
 Once you're familiar with that process, install this plugin with this command:

 ```bash
 $ npm install grunt-multicore --save-dev